-Title: SA: Address by Paul Mashatile, Minister of Arts and Culture, on details of the Social Cohesion Summit launch, Cape Town
+Title: SA: Mashatile: Speech by the Deputy Minister of Arts and Culture, on the occasion of the Republic of Korea National Day Celebrations

 Ladies and gentlemen

 The Ministry of Arts and Culture is honoured to represent the government and the people of South Africa at this important occasion of the Republic of Korea National Day Celebrations.
 We thank His Excellency the Ambassador, Han Soo Kim for extending this invitation.
 Our participation at these celebrations further indicates the commitment by our government to strength social, political and economic relations between the Republic of South Africa and the Republic of Korea.

 In particular, our presence here today seeks to strength people to people relations among the various peoples of our countries.
 It also seeks to deepen our understanding and show appreciation of each others cultures and way of life.

 Following the establishment of formal diplomatic relations, social, political and economic relations between our two countries have grown from strength to strength.

 Specific areas of cooperation between the South Africa and the Republic of Korea include cultural and tourism links, small, medium and micro-enterprise development, trade as well as science and technology.
 We are encouraged that Korea is South Africa's fourth largest trading partner and that South Africa is Korea's largest trading partner in Africa currently.
 As the Department of Arts and Culture we have begun a process to ensure that we formalise our cultural relations through the signing of a cultural agreement between our two countries.

 As we engage in the process leading up to the signing of a formal cultural agreement, we will be working closely with our counterparts from the Republic of Korea.
 This agreement, we believe, will go a long way towards further strengthening people to people relations, and will take relations between the Republic of Korea and South Africa to new and greater heights.